bbryant7/Hangman-Game/readme.md

     render "game over"
     button - PLAY AGAIN - play again button resets word and renders original page } else
-  []winning
+  [X]winning
-   if limit > 0 && display === word{
+   if display === word{
      render You won
      button - play again
    }

 [X]create errors
-[X]   if nothing is entered, display error message (please submit a guess) [X]    if a none alpha is entered, display error message (please submit a letter)
+[X]   if nothing is entered, display error message (please submit a guess) [X]   if a none alpha is entered, display error message (please submit a letter) [ ]   if double letters, display you already guessed that

-const word = a randomly selected word between 4-6 letters let display = " "
-  for the word.length
-   display += "_ "
-***generate words
--for each over array of words, display words render words count length of word, create empty array, push _ onto array render array

-keep track of guessed letters  with session: create variable for current word:

-//So first we do a random sit
-//Make the word to display can be a function that takes in two params (word, guesses)
-//then an empty display array []
-//for loop through where i < word.length
-//let’s do a condition where if
-//guesses.indexOf(word[i]) !== -1 {
-//displayArray.push(word[i]);
+// validator
+// app.use(expressValidator({
+//   customValidators: {
+//     doubleLetter: function(letter, guess){
+//       return guess.includes(letter);
+//     }
-// } else {
+//   }
-// displayArray.push(the underscore);
+// }));
-//}
-//}
-//return displayArray.join(” “)
+// req.checkBody('letter', 'You already guessed that letter.').doubleLetter(guess);

+**** INCOMPLETE WORK ******
+need to get custom validator to work.
+If it works, can take out for each loop for double letter can move the guess letters push command inside the else statement should fix issue when pushing letters again, spaces and non alpha characters

+losing statement, does not properly track wrong guesses